MohnishSS/Basic-Detection-Count-YOLOv8/README.md

 # Object-Detection-and-Count

-This project was made using OpenCV and YOLO in Python.
+This project was made using OpenCV and YOLOv8 in Python.

 It takes 1 image as input.